jawshooah/pyenv-default-packages/README.md

-pyenv-default-packages automatically installs the packages listed in the `~/.pyenv/default-packages` file every time you successfully install a new version of Python with `pyenv install`.
+pyenv-default-packages automatically installs the packages listed in the `~/.pyenv/default-packages` file every time you successfully install a new version of Python with `pyenv install` or create a virtualenv with `pyenv virtualenv`.

 Specify packages in `~/.pyenv/default-packages` by name, one per line.
 This file should follow the pip [requirements file format][3].
 For example: